ZDPLI/GPAssistant/README.md

 uploaded images and documents, as well as recent web search results.
 The final answer is generated after the reasoning steps and includes a short disclaimer that the response should not replace professional medical advice.

+Each dialogue is stored in a semantic memory using sentence-transformer embeddings and a FAISS index.
+When you ask a new question, the assistant retrieves the most relevant past exchanges to provide additional context.

 ## Limitations